With an area of 12,500 square-kilometres, it is the largest of the 14 national parks in the country.

 Fiordsland National – ParkAccommodation

 In addition to the huts located within the park, Fiordlands is also in relatively close proximity to Queensland.
 Queensland is filled with a variety of different accommodation options that are sure to fit any taste and budget.

-Travelling from Abroad?
+Fiordland National Park – Travelling from Abroad?

 The closest international airport to Fiordsland National Park is located in Queensland, which is a reasonable drive away.
-Queensland is serviced from a number of locations in New Zealand as well as Sydney, Gold Coast, Melbourne, and Brisbane.